James Vanderbilt

-James Platten Vanderbilt (born November 17, 1975) is an American screenwriter and producer.
+James Platten Vanderbilt (born November 17, 1975) is an American film director, screenwriter, and producer.
 He is best known for writing the films Zodiac (2007), The Amazing Spider-Man (2012) and its 2014 sequel, and Independence Day: Resurgence (2016).
 He also co-wrote and produced Scream (2022) and its 2023 sequel.
 Vanderbilt also contributed as producer for several films, including The House with a Clock in Its Walls (2018) and Ready or Not (2019).

-Early life
+Early life and education

-A member of the Vanderbilt family of New York, James Vanderbilt is the son of Alison Campbell (née Platten) and Alfred Gwynne Vanderbilt III.
+A member of the Vanderbilt family of New York, James is the son of Alison Campbell (née Platten) and Alfred Gwynne Vanderbilt III.
 His paternal great-grandfather Alfred Gwynne Vanderbilt Sr. died on the RMS Lusitania in the 1915 sinking, his paternal grandfather, Alfred Gwynne Vanderbilt Jr., once chaired the New York Racing Association, and his maternal grandfather, Donald Campbell Platten, was the chief executive and chairman of Chemical Bank.

 Vanderbilt was raised in Norwalk, Connecticut, and attended school at New Canaan Country School.
 He is a graduate of St. Paul's School and the University of Southern California.